Doctoror/Android-MVPVM-Architecture-Demo/README.md

 It also khows how to build the DI graph and the DI framework is not leaked to any other modules, which minimizes the effort of replacing the DI framework.

+## Drawbacks, Criticism

+- engineers have to jump between gradle modules when developing same feature
+- having literal modules per each layer means the application is still a monolith, and if you'd want to extract features to own modules, you'll also have to create all the layer modules for each feature.

+### Possible module structure to avoid having a monolith

+Splitting by features and then layers is possible with the following module structure (see [Nested Modules in Gradle](https://www.developerphil.com/nested-modules-in-gradle/))

+- app
+- feature-1
+  - data
+  - domain
+  - presentation
+  - ui
+- feature-2
+  - data
+  - domain
+  - presentation
+  - ui